TammoR/pandoc_to_reveal/README.md

-# Pandoc and reveal.js -- presentations simple and beautiful
+# Pandoc and reveal.js -- simple, beautiful slides
 ## Getting started

 Clone the repository and run